nrepl/piggieback/docs/architecture.md

   evaluated, because steady-state eval does not spin a fresh `cljs.repl` per message (see the README Design section).
 - **Interrupt.** A long-running JS eval cannot be cancelled cleanly.
-This is largely inherent to single-threaded JS runtimes but is currently undocumented.
+This is largely inherent to single-threaded JS runtimes; it is documented in the README ("Interrupting evaluation").

 ## Compatibility surface